ScienceOne-AI/PhysLogic/README.md

 This repository contains the evaluation code.
 The benchmark data are hosted on Hugging Face and loaded at runtime.

+🎉 This work has been accepted to ICML 2026.

 ## Highlights

 - **Process-aware evaluation**: PhysLogic evaluates not only whether a model